PerlFFI/Const-Introspect-C/README.md

 If you do not know the expression type, you can try to compute the type using `compute_expression_type` above.

+# CAVEATS

+This modules requires the C pre-processor for macro constants, and for many constants requires a compiler to compute the type and value.
+The techniques used by this module work with `clang` and `gcc`, but they probably don't work with other compilers.
+Patches welcome to support other compilers.

+This module can tell you the value of pointer constants, but there is not much utility to the value of non `NULL` values.

 # AUTHOR

 Graham Ollis <plicease@cpan.org>